masciotra/masciotra/README.md

+Hello!

-Jonathan Masciotra
+My name is Jonathan Masciotra

 I am a second year Mechanical Engineering student at Concordia currently taking part in the Institute of Cooperative Education (Co-op)
-Here you will find my current and completed projects that will show you that I put all my effort into anything I work on, wether it be in Space Concordia, or personal projects, I strive to produce the best quality possible.
+Here you will find my current and completed projects that will show you that I put all my effort into anything I work on, whether it be in Space Concordia, or personal projects, I strive to produce the best quality imaginable.

 Enjoy :)